By the end of this module, you will be able to

 - ProQuest.
-A number of databases previously available through CSA are now in Proquest.
+A number of databases previously available through CSA (including ERIC) are now in Proquest.
 They provide lists of references used by an article and how often a particular reference has been cited by other articles in the same database.
 In addition to ERIC, these databases include Biological Sciences, EconLit, Linguistics and Language Behavior Abstracts (LLBA), Physical Education Index, PILOTS Database, PsycINFO, Social Services Abstracts and Sociological Abstracts.

 - ScienceDirect.
 Article abstracts in ScienceDirect frequently include provide totals of citing articles derived from Scopus.